FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 # Setup page

+This is where you will generally start a project by designing the signal flow graph that you will be working with. _Setup_ is also where you manage the loading and saving of projects to disk.

 ## Setup Modules

 The _Environment Setup_ editor is a relatively simple modular environment.
 The signal flow starts from the inputs at the top of the graph and concludes with the outputs at the bottom.
-You add modules to rows using the small (+) icon to the left of the window.
+You add modules to rows using the small '''+''' icon to the left of the window.
 Modules are:

 * [Inputs](6_Spat_Environment_6_4_Inputs_6_4_Inputs.md)
 * [Input Transcoders](6_Spat_Environment_6_5_Input_Transcoder_6_5_Input_Transcoder.md)